xlcnd/isbnlib/README.rst

 Patterns of Usage
 -----------------

+The library implements a very simple API with sensible defaults, but there are cases that need you attention (see case 3 below).

 A. You only need **core functions**:

 .. code-block:: python

-    from isbnlib import canonical, is_isbn10, is_isbn13  # import the core functions you need
+    # import the core functions you need
+    from isbnlib import canonical, is_isbn10, is_isbn13

     isbn = canonical("978-0446310789")
+    if is_isbn13(isbn):
+        ...
     ...

 B. You need also **metadata functions**, with **default config**: